PascalSteger/BigChildren/README.md

 the main influence on child mortality.

-Given the results, we will be able to tell where efforts need to be put to better the lives of the uncounted numbers of hungry people.
+Given the results, we will be able to tell where efforts need to be put to improve the lives of the uncounted numbers of hungry people.

 2 Installation
 --------------

-You need a scala compiler and a current Java runtime environment, as well as a hadoop environment (we propose 2.4.1) and spark (1.1.0).
+You need a scala compiler and a current Java runtime environment, as well as a hadoop environment (we propose >=2.4.1) and spark (>=1.1.0).

 Clone the repository using